-Earlier this month, the Board of Charles County Commissioners voted to approve a 31-page agreement between the county and developer Greenberg Gibbons Commercial that lays out the terms for the development of Waldorf Station, which has been called the biggest development project in the county in the past 40 years.
+Earlier this month, the Board of Charles County Commissioners voted to approve a 31-page agreement between the county and developer Greenberg Gibbons Commercial that lays out the terms for what has been called the biggest development project in the county in the past 40 years.

 By and large, the approval process for the proposed development has been smooth sailing for Greenberg Gibbons.
 In May, the Charles County Planning Commission voted unanimously that the Waldorf Station Development Agreement was consistent with the provisions of the county’s 2016 Comprehensive Plan, which among other things spells out the policies that developers must agree to follow in order to be allowed to build in the county.
 A brief virtual public hearing before the Board of Charles County Commissioners last month saw only one member of the public offer verbal testimony, which was in support the project.